-It’s hard for me to find a lot of disadvantages with this invoice software solution.
+It’s hard for me to find a lot of disadvantages with Freshbooks.
 Although it’s not the cheapest option out there, it really has saved me time, which in the long run, saves me money.

 It’s Not the Cheapest Option: The main disadvantage with Freshbooks is that the plan I use costs me $30/month.
-I was able to save about 10-15% by paying for a year’s worth of service upfront but I’ll be honest – it was hard for me to pony up that monthly cost when I made the switch.
+I was able to save about 10-15 percent by paying for a year’s worth of service upfront.
 In the end, the time saved and hassle-free nature of the software makes the cost worth it to me.
-(Being able to write off the cost as a business expense doesn’t hurt either. )
+(Being able to write off the cost as a business expense doesn’t hurt either.)

 Not Great if You Don’t Have a Large Client List: If you have 5-10 clients, Freshbooks may not be the best solution for you.
 You’ll pay $20/month and for that reason, you may not feel like you are getting your money’s worth.
 If you have a larger client list and multiple team members who you want to be able to track time and create invoices for, then Freshbooks is a reasonable solution.

-I highly recommend this cloud accounting solution to anyone who is self-employed or a small business owner who has a growing client base.
+I highly recommend Freshbooks to anyone who is self-employed or a small business owner who has a growing client base.
 It’s easy to use, pretty to look at, reasonably priced and will save you both time and money by keeping you on top of late payments and saving you money on online payments through PayPal.
 If you are a small business owner looking to upgrade your accounting software, Freshbooks is worth a look – especially considering they offer a free 30 day trial to see if it’s for you.